 What are you waiting for?
 Wisdom doesn’t come to anyone by chance.
 Money will come on its own; high office will be handed to you; maybe favour and rank will be heaped on you—but virtue will not drop into your lap.
 Nor is it learned by just a bit of work or by a small effort; but the work is worth it for someone aiming to possess every good thing all at once.
 For the honourable alone is good.

-You want to live a meaningful life?
-Everything you do matter.
+The definition of a meaningful life: Everything you do matter.

 Try to be some kind of hero.
 Make the suffering in the world less.
 That’s the way forward if there is any way forward.